zmc/must-triage/README.md

 ### OpenShift (OCP)
 - Unparseable YAML files
 - Pods not in ready state
+- Operators who haven't reported success
+- YAML files which contain a top-level error field

 ### OpenShift Container Storage (OCS)
 - Empty JSON files
 - Unparseable JSON files
 - Ceph health not `HEALTH_OK`
+- Logfiles which mention a panic

 Teaching it to identify new issues is not difficult; PRs warmly welcomed!